Transferring Deezer and Spotify playlists: a complete guide (and vice versa)

-Switching streaming services is often easy... until you have to recover years of playlists, favorite albums, and liked tracks.
-Fortunately, transferring playlists from Deezer to Spotify has become much more accessible: depending on your situation, you can use a built-in option or specialized tools to migrate everything in just a few minutes.
+Switching streaming services is often easy… until you have to transfer years’ worth of playlists, favorite albums, and liked tracks.
+Fortunately, the Deezer playlist transfer Spotify has become much easier: depending on your situation, you can use a built-in option or specialized tools to migrate everything in just a few minutes.

 In this guide, we see:

-• The best methods for transferring a playlist from Deezer to Spotify (and from Spotify to Deezer);
+• the best ways to transfer a playlist from Deezer to Spotify (and from Spotify to Deezer);

-• limitations to be aware of (untraceable titles, duplicates, different versions);
+• the limitations to be aware of (titles that cannot be found, duplicates, different versions);

 • how to avoid common mistakes;

-• and how to reduce the cost of your new music subscription when you upgrade to Premium.
+• and how to lower the cost of your new music subscription when you upgrade to Premium.

-1) Before you begin: what really transfers (and what doesn't)
+1) Before you begin: what really carries over (and what doesn't)

-Transferring playlists does not copy "audio files."
-It recreates a playlist on the target platform by finding the same songs in its catalog.
+Transferring playlists does not copy “audio files.”
+Instead, it recreates the playlist on the destination platform by locating the same tracks in its catalog.

 In general, you can transfer: